Sysprep was not able to validate your windows installation

 2. Turn BitLocker off to run Sysprep (0x80310039)

-You could also find this error message in setupact.log file.
+You can also find this error message in the setupact.log file.
 This indicates that BitLocker encryption is enabled for the operating system volume, and Sysprep cannot proceed while BitLocker is active on the system.
-To resolve this issue, you need to temporarily disable BitLocker and then run Sysprep.
-Here is a snippet of error message:
+To resolve this issue, you must temporarily disable BitLocker and then run Sysprep.
+Here is a snippet of the error message:

 Error SYSPRP BitLocker-Sysprep: BitLocker is on for the OS volume.
 Turn BitLocker off to run Sysprep.
 (0x80310039)